dogeraldi05/etl-toolkit-test01/README.md

-# etl-toolkit-test01
+# Data ingestion toolkit v0.1
-Test01 is the compilation of a few studies.
+This is the compilation of a few studies.

 Data was get from https://www.kaggle.com/datasets/nalisha/shopping-behaviour-and-product-ranking-dateset